 - Elevate the solution less than or equal to 18 inches above the level of patient’s anus

-- Position the patient in Sims’ position or exaggerated runner’s position, on their left side with their right leg flexed
+- Position the patient in modified left lateral recumbent position (Sims'), on their left side with their right leg flexed

 - Lubricate the enema tip if it is not pre-lubricated

 - Insert the tip of the enema into the anus three to four inches (7.5 cm – 10 cm), angling the tip toward the umbilicus (belly button)